 (1) The land need identified for Factors 1 and 2 of 3.01.020(b), above, included the estimated effect of the regionwide upzoning required by the Urban Growth Management Functional Plan.
 The requirements of Title 1 of that Plan include use of an 80% minimum residential densities and target upzoning for all 24 cities and 3 counties in Metro.
 Those regionwide policies require the accommodation of all the additional housing inside the UGB that is reasonable.
-The Council finds that the measures required by the Functional Plan exceed the Metro Code and Goal 2 reasons exception requirement to "consider" whether the identified land need cannot reasonably be accommodated within the current UGB.
+The Council finds that the measures required by the Functional Plan goes beyond the Metro Code requirement to consider whether the identified land need cannot reasonably be accommodated within the current UGB.